Torie3/goatfc-bones/README.md

   - **Non-commercial** – redistribution for sale is **not allowed**
 ## 🧷 Pinout Diagram

 Below is the pinout for the GoatFC-Bones flight controller.
-Make sure to reference the silkscreen labels when wiring your components.
+Make sure to reference this schematic when wiring your components.

 <img src="pictures/pinout goatfc bones.png" alt="GoatFC-Bones Pinout" width="400">